abn-illia-lebid/abn-meetup/README.md

 ---

-If we don't pass a price parameter, then we receive undefined instead of expected error.
+If we don't pass a price parameter, then we receive undefined instead of the expected error.

 `Unit function with 1/3 failing test and no parameters`